Rutland Vets Town Hall 2021

 Throughout the event, you may hear something you agree or disagree with.
 You may have a question.
 Or you may want to say encouraging words with the intention to help.
 However, we ask that you please refrain from responding.
 We are simply here to listen and learn about what it was like to serve in the wars that this nation has chosen to fight.

-Seating: Please bring your own folding chairs, lawn chairs, picnic blankets, or whatever seating is most comfortable for you.
+Seating: There will be limited seating available at the venue, at picnic tables onsite.
+Please don’t hesitate to bring your own folding chairs, lawn chairs, picnic blankets, or whatever seating is most comfortable for you.

 Parking: Parking is available in the lots at the Godnick Center.
 There is also on-street parking nearby.
 Those with mobility concerns will find the site most convenient by parking in the Godnick Center lots.
 If it’s comfortable for you, please consider parking a little further away so that spaces closer to the pavilion will be available for those with mobility concerns.